top of page

 Stuttering

-The Core Behaviours
+The Core Behaviours Of Stuttering

-• Repetitions of sounds, syllables, words, phrases
+• Repetitions (re-iterations of sounds, syllables, words, phrases)

-The Secondary Behaviours
+The Secondary Behaviours Of Stuttering

 • Substituting desired vocabulary or rephrasing sentences to avoid a potential disfluency